NathanCheshire/py-my-code/README.md

 ## Usage

-`python analyze.py [directory or file] -r -extensions .kt .java -o myDirectory/myFileResults.txt`
+`python analyze.py [directory or file] [arguments (-r, -extensions .kt .java, -o myDirectory/myFileResults.txt)]`

-More will be added soon but language support requires writing regular expressions to detect comments in each language.
+More will be added soon, but language support requires writing regular expressions to detect comments in each language.
 This is where the delay comes from.

 ## Description